chtoucas/Narvalo.NET/src/Narvalo.Fx/README.md

 see [here](https://github.com/chtoucas/Brouillons/tree/master/src/play/Functional/Monadic)).

-If you go to the [NuGet website](https://www.nuget.org), you will find many packages that solve the same problems as we do; those that I found most interesting are [Optional](https://github.com/nlkl/Optional), and [Chessie](https://github.com/fsprojects/Chessie) or [RailwaySharp](https://github.com/gsscoder/railwaysharp) for Railway Oriented Programming.
+If you go to the [NuGet website](https://www.nuget.org), you will find many packages that solve the same problems as we do; those that I found the most interesting are [Optional](https://github.com/nlkl/Optional), and [Chessie](https://github.com/fsprojects/Chessie) or [RailwaySharp](https://github.com/gsscoder/railwaysharp) for Railway Oriented Programming.
 Why write another one?
-This project started as an exercise to better understand monads, it just happened that I thought it was strong enough to be published.
-Of course, I prefer my version too :relaxed:.
+This project started as an exercise to better understand monads, it just happened that I thought it was solid enough to be published; of course, I prefer my version too :relaxed:.

 #### References
 - Railway Oriented Programming, [explanation](http://fsharpforfunandprofit.com/rop)